kwoolter/roguelike/README.md

 ### What is this game again?????
 Features:
 * Random dungeon floor generation with more rooms per floor as you get deeper
+* Field of View (FoV) lighting
-* "Fog of War" unexplored map and Field of View lighting
+* "Fog of War" unexplored map
 * Random enemies in each room that scale as you go deeper
 * Random items scattered across the floor with probability governed by game rules
 * Potions and Scrolls have randomised effects
-* DnD 4e-like classes, abilities and combat rules
+* DnD-like classes, abilities, monsters and combat rules
+* DnD-like armour, weapons and other items
+* Inventory and Shop features
 * Perma-death
 * No game save feature (as yet)